 Advertisers are constantly working to reach the right customers at the right place and time.
 Google’s Performance Max Campaigns, first unveiled in November 2021, are designed to do just that.
 By combining the power of machine learning with a vast ad network that reaches 90% of global internet users, Google enables businesses to get the most out of cross-channel promotion in a single advertising campaign.

 Are you ready to get started with Performance Max campaigns?
 Continue reading to learn what they are, how they work, and whether you should use them in your online marketing strategy.
-We also share expert insights from one of our Certified Agency Partners, Duane Brown, Founder and Head of Strategy at Take Some Risk, about this new campaign from Google.
+We’ll also share expert insights from Duane Brown, Founder and Head of Strategy at Take Some Risk, about this new campaign from Google.

 What is a Performance Max campaign?